 But not all recycled content is created equal and there is a lot “greenwashing” happening.
 So it is important as a consumer to know the right terminology and ask the right questions.

 What is 100% Post-Consumer Waste?

 100% PCW is paper made from previously printed paper that was rerouted to the paper mill instead of going to a landfill.
 Landfills, like Fresh Kills Landfill in Staten Island, NY had to be closed as the garbage reached 10 stories high and became a danger to planes landing at Newark airport.
-Simply recycled paper could consist of as little as 30% recycled material, so it is important to opt for 100% recycled paper whenever possible.
+Recycled paper could consist of as little as 30% recycled material, so it is important to opt for 100% recycled paper whenever possible.